BGuerrero825/Cyber-Notes/Offensive Security/Stack Overflows and DEP Bypass.md

 Option 2: Write shellcode then change its memory page permissions with VirtualProtect Both of these function addresses will be found in the Import Address Table (IAT) of the target DLL.

-The API calls wil require parameters to be pushed, most can be done statically but other arguments must be calculated at runtime using more ROP gadgets.
+The API calls will require parameters to be pushed, most can be done statically but other arguments must be calculated at runtime using ROP gadgets.

 Option 3: Use WriteProcessMemory to patch the code section at runtime (the .text section) to inject our shellcode and jump to it later.